Saturday, November 12, 2016

 Summary: A Helleborus plant named ‘COSEH 700,’ invented by German plantsman Josef Heuger, has large light green flowers and medium green leaves.

-image of one-year-old Helleborus plant named ‘COSEH 700’ included in patent application filed Jan.
-7, 2009, with United States Patent and Trademark Office: Josef Heuger, Public Domain, via U.S. Patent and Trademark Office
+image of one-year-old Helleborus plant named ‘COSEH 700’ included in application filed Wednesday, Jan.
+7, 2009, as application number 12/319409, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP21,003; Date of Patent May 18, 2010: Josef Heuger, Public Domain, via U.S. Patent and Trademark Office

 A Helleborus plant named ‘COSEH 700’ features large light green flowers and medium green leaves as a newly cultivated variety by German hybridizer Josef Heuger.